brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Deploy a Workflow with Composer/index.md

 configured.
 Once the models are deployed, there are a number of different ways of delivering data to the workflow.

-One of the easiest is using the FastScore CLI:
+One of the easiest is using the ModelOp Center CLI:

-To target the CLI at a specific engine, use the `fastscore use` command.
+To target the CLI at a specific engine, use the `ModelOp Center use` command.
 For example:
 ```
-fastscore use engine-2
+ModelOp Center use engine-2
 ```
 Then, to determine the model active on this engine, enter the command
 ```
-fastscore model inspect
+ModelOp Center model inspect
 ```

 This information can also be obtained from the Dashboard.
 For the purposes of this